keithbuhler/keithbuhler.github.io/syllabi/syllabus-introduction-asbury-spring-2017.md

-## Outline (Asbury):
+## Outline

-The Outline tells you the reading, topic for each day.
-The outline is *subject to minor changes.*
+The course outline tells you the reading and topic for each day.
+The outline is *subject to minor changes* for weather, sicknesses, travel, etc. The online version is always up to date.

 ### Unit 1